MaslowCommunityGarden/Bolt-Together-Maslow-Frame/INSTRUCTIONS.md

 ### Step 4: Drill 3/8ths inch holes for bolts

-Drill holes for the bolts in the parts at the locations shown below.
+Drill holes for the bolts at the locations shown below.
 Feel free to use the next size up drill bit to make the bolts go through easier.

-Note that the hole through leg part A passes through the beam in the long direction , not the short direction.
+Note that the hole through leg part A passes through the beam in the long direction, not the short direction.
 Drilling straight through the beam in the long direction can be tricky.
 Consider using one of [these techniques](https://www.popularmechanics.com/home/how-to-plans/how-to/gmp1534/3-tips-for-drilling-super-straight-holes/) or a drill press if you are concerned you may have difficulty.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/Bolt-Together-Maslow-Frame/master/Pictures/3-8ths%20Drill%20List.PNG)